alphagov/govuk-developer-docs/source/manual/rename-a-country.html.md

 ### 4. Update Smart-answers

+smart-answers validates country names against the production worldwide API, which is managed by whitehall.
+So do this after deploying the whitehall change.

 This will update content from pages served by smart-answers such as marriage-abroad/y/countryname.
 In [Smart-answers](https://github.com/alphagov/smart-answers):

 1. Find and replace (case sensitive) old_country_name with new_country_name, then Old_country_name with New_country_name.
 [Example](https://github.com/alphagov/smart-answers/pull/3567/commits/cd3f693c3bfb6b5a73c11b582a4dc89f02c6e2f6)